Volunteers work on footpaths and bridleways

 The grass roots project aims to enable communities to take an active role in managing local countryside access and to take ownership of the rights of way network.
 The cluster group encompasses the areas of Abermule, Berriew, Dolfor, Forden, Kerry, Leighton, Llandyssil, Sarn and Trelystan community councils and Montgomery Town Council.

-The group's initial work focused on routes being used by the Montgomery Walking Festival and included the refurbishment of a footbridge as well as vegetation clearance and waymarking in numerous locations.
+The group's initial work focused on routes being used by the Montgomery Walking Festival.
+It included the refurbishment of a footbridge as well as vegetation clearance and waymarking in numerous locations.

 Some of the routes used by the Montgomery Walking Festival will now form the basis of a set of publicised walks that will be available as brochures and downloadable online and this could form a model for the surrounding communities.